|

 Another example of how you could put the mapping component to use is to plot the location of your small group meetings on a map.
 Although we could add this map to an article we'll use the themes & layouts area in this instance:

-• Click the edit button to select the group where your events are stored; you may also want to check the include child groups option if some of the events are stored in sub-groups.
+- Click the button to select the group where your events are stored; you may also want to check the include child groups option if some of the events are stored in sub-groups.

 By way of example, this map shows just some of the UK organizations using Endis (using the organization directory option in the map component) and allows you to find the closest one to you!